rtCamp/Frappe-Manager/docs/reference/configuration.md

 **Default:** `null` (auto-managed)
 **File key:** `[network]` → `subnet_cidr` / `proxy_ip`

-Static addressing for the global frontend Docker network: `subnet_cidr` is the CIDR of `fm-global-frontend-network` (e.g. `10.1.0.0/16`), `proxy_ip` the fixed IP of `global-nginx-proxy` on it.
+Static addressing for the global frontend Docker network: `subnet_cidr` is the CIDR of `fm-frontend-network` (e.g. `10.1.0.0/16`), `proxy_ip` the fixed IP of `nginx-proxy` on it.
 Normally written by FM; only set manually if the default subnet collides with your LAN.

 ---